elastic/go-freelru/README.md

-# FreeLRU - A simple LRU cache library for Go (GC-less, generic)
+# FreeLRU - A GC-less, fast and generic LRU hashmap library for Go

 FreeLRU allows you to cache objects without introducing GC overhead.
 It uses Go generics for simplicity, type-safety and performance over interface types.